rattanan/my-diary-codex/README.md

 # My Diary

-A simple diary web app built with Next.js 16, TypeScript, Tailwind CSS, App Router, Prisma, and shadcn-style UI components.
+A simple diary web app built with Next.js 16, TypeScript, Tailwind CSS, App Router, Supabase, and shadcn-style UI components.

-The app stores entries in Google Cloud Postgres through Prisma.
-It is intentionally small, readable, and easy to run locally against a Postgres database.
+The app stores entries in a Supabase Postgres table and uses Supabase client helpers for server access.
+It is intentionally small, readable, and easy to run locally against a Supabase project.

 ## Features